 Understanding the effects of urban warming on insect herbivores and their host trees

-For over a century, people have wondered why plants in cities have more insect pests than plants of the same species living outside cities.
+For over a century, people have wondered why plants in cities have more insect herbivores than plants of the same species living outside cities.
 I studied the extent to which urban warming—heat released by sidewalks, asphalt, and other hard surfaces in cities—drives this pattern by sampling insects on street trees across a gradient of urban temperatures.
 I found that urban warming increased abundance of a common pest known as a scale insect (Parthenolecanium quercifex) by 13 times.
-I also found evidence that these effects were a result of P. quercifex evolving to tolerate urban heat and that urban heat disrupted its interactions with parasitoid wasps*.
+I also found evidence that these effects were a result of P. quercifex evolving to tolerate urban heat and disruption of its interactions with parasitoid wasps*.
 Overall, this study revealed that insect pests and warming combined to reduce street tree growth.
 This work continues in Steve Frank’s lab at North Carolina State University, where it has become a major focus of research.
-For more, visit ecoipm.org.
+A full summary of this work is here.

 *Parasitoid wasps often eat insect pests.
 Most are smaller than a millimeter.
 They live in almost all habitats worldwide, including cities.